jaburke166/deepgpet/README.md

     - Importantly, you can now use `import choseg` in any notebook or python script which uses this conda environment.
     -

-5. Activate your new environment using `conda activate choroid-analysis` on an Anaconda Prompt terminal.
+5. Activate your new environment using `conda activate deepgpet` on an Anaconda Prompt terminal.

 6. Launch notebooks using `jupyter notebook` or jupyter labs using `jupyter lab` and see the minimal example below so that you can analyse your own choroids!